juulio/mosque-3d-render/README.md

 ### Run the project
 To run the project type `gulp`.
-The project will be loaded on a web browser.
+Gulp will start a web server and the project will be loaded on a web browser.
 Javascript files will not be minified.

+### Production build
-5. To build the project (dist) type `gulp build`.
+Whenever you feel your project is ready, go into the project folder, and type `gulp build`.
+A **dist** folder will be generated.
+It'll have all the js files concatenated into a **main.min.js** file.

 ### gulpfile tasks
 * **browserSync**: reloads the app on the browser.